Hermès: The Pinnacle of Luxury

 From Saddles to Silk: Expansion into Fashion

 Émile-Maurice proved especially visionary in adapting Hermès to the new century.
-During World War I, he traveled to North America and secured a patent for a novel fastener the zipper making Hermès the first to introduce this invention in France.
-It became so closely associated with the house that it was nicknamed “the Hermès fastener.”
+During World War I he traveled to North America and secured a patent for a novel fastener, the zipper, making Hermès the first to introduce this invention in France.
+(So closely did the zipper become associated with the house that it was nicknamed fermeture Hermès, or “the Hermès fastener.”)
 In 1919, Émile-Maurice bought out his brother’s share of the company and became sole head of the firm.
-Over the next few years, he broadened Hermès’s scope.
-The company began crafting luxe travel trunks, leather luggage and handbags, applying its signature hand-stitched saddle seams to serve the era of automobiles, trains, and steamships.
+Over the next few years he broadened Hermès’s scope: the company began crafting luxe travel trunks, leather luggage and handbags, applying its signature hand–stitched saddle seams to serve the era of automobiles, trains, and steamships.
+By the 1930s, Hermès’s offerings extended well beyond the stable.
+The house introduced its first silk carrés (scarves) – the debut design appeared in 1937 – and it launched finely crafted leather handbags that would become fashion icons, most famously the Sac à dépêches purse later known as the Kelly bag after Princess Grace of Monaco.
+These ventures into handbags, travel accessories and silk fabrics signaled Hermès’s transformation from a saddle-maker into a broader luxury purveyor, even as it continued to honor its equestrian heritage in motif and craftsmanship.

-A Family leagacy
+A Family Legacy

 Through all this growth, Hermès remained a proudly family-run enterprise.
-After Émile-Maurice’s death in 1951, leadership passed to his son-in-law Robert Dumas, marking the first time the CEO did not bear the Hermès surname, though he was very much part of the family.
+After Émile-Maurice’s death in 1951, leadership passed to his son-in-law Robert Dumas – marking the first time the CEO did not bear the Hermès surname, though he was very much part of the family.
 Robert Dumas and the next generation continued to broaden the brand’s horizons, introducing new product lines like silk neckties, perfumes and timepieces, all while fiercely guarding the house’s commitment to quality craftsmanship.
-In 1978, Jean-Louis Dumas, Robert’s son and a great-great-grandson of Thierry Hermès, took the helm as chief executive.
-He guided the company through a period of global expansion in the late 20th century.
+In 1978, Jean-Louis Dumas (Robert’s son and a great-great-grandson of Thierry Hermès) took the helm as chief executive, guiding the company through a period of global expansion in the late 20th century.
+Even when Hermès pursued a public stock offering in 1993, the founding family retained control of over 80% of the firm’s shares – a testament to their ongoing dedication to independent family ownership.

-The Hermès saga, nearly two centuries of innovation and evolution under one family’s stewardship, all stems from the vision of its founder.
-The business Thierry Hermès established in 1837 would, under his successors, grow from making horse harnesses to producing the very handbags and silk scarves that define the Hermès name today.
-It is only fitting, then, to turn to the story of Thierry Hermès himself — the man whose foresight and artistry set this enduring legacy in motion.
+Today, Hermès is still led by its founding family.
+Since 2013 the company’s CEO has been Axel Dumas, a sixth-generation descendant of Thierry Hermès.
+Many other family members remain actively involved in management, helping to preserve the unique heritage and values of the house even as it thrives as a modern global luxury brand.
+The Hermès saga – nearly two centuries of innovation and evolution under one family’s stewardship – all stems from the vision of its founder.
+Indeed, the business Thierry Hermès established in 1837 would, under his successors, grow from making horse harnesses to producing the very handbags, silk scarves and other treasures that define the Hermès name today.
+It is only fitting, then, to turn to the story of Thierry Hermès himself, the man whose foresight and artistry set this enduring family legacy in motion.

-The World of Hermès
+The World Of Hermes

-Hermès in United Arab Emirates (UAE)
+Hermès in the United Arab Emirates (UAE)

 By 2016, Hermès expanded further in Dubai with a new store inside Mall of the Emirates.
 According to Executive VP Florian Craen, this was a unique addition to their growing portfolio, representing 12 years of success in the UAE.
 Meanwhile, Hermès’s Dubai Mall flagship was also upgraded in 2018 into a three-level boutique at the base of the Burj Khalifa, designed as a true “enchanted world” of Hermès craftsmanship and luxury.
 This Dubai Mall boutique quickly became one of the brand’s largest worldwide, reinforcing the city’s global luxury reputation.